-What is a Full thyroid panel?
-The First Step in Identifying whats wrong with your thyroid!
+What is a Full Thyroid Panel?
+The First Step in Identifying Whats Wrong With Your Thyroid!

-The first step in understanding whats wrong with your Thyroid depends on a complete or Full Thyroid panel.
+The first step in understanding whats wrong with your Thyroid depends on a Complete or Full Thyroid panel.
 Most doctors who work with patients suffering from thyroid disease will NEVER run a full thyroid panel.
 Most of the time you will only get a TSH and Free T4.
 This doesn’t cut it when it comes to properly managing a thyroid problem.
 In fact, its is almost impossible in supporting thyroid function with the limited testing done by most doctors.

 A full thyroid panel is a specific group of tests that are used in order to evaluate the pattern of thyroid dysfunction but also help diagnose hypo/hyperthyroidism as a result of various thyroid conditions.
-A full thyroid panel includes tests that help evaluate Thyroid-stimulating hormone (TSH), free T3 and total triiodothyronine (free T3, Total T3), free T4 and total thyroxine (free T4 and total T4), Reverse T3, and BOTH thyroid antibody tests.

 - Thyroid Stimulating Hormone (TSH) is a hormone produced by the pituitary gland which stimulates the Thyroid gland in the production and release of T3 and T4 hormones